darqos/darqos/doc/roadmap.md

 ## Evaluation

-The purpose of the P-series releases is to experiment and gain live user experience with the broad range of ideas that directly impact the UX of the operating system, while avoiding effort on anything that doesn't service that goal.
+The purpose of the initial series releases is to experiment and gain live user experience with the broad range of ideas that directly impact the UX of the operating system, while avoiding effort on anything that doesn't service that goal.

-Once the P-series is complete, an evaluation of those results will lead to a revised vision of both the user experience, and the requirements of the supporting system.
+Once the initial series is complete, an evaluation of those results will lead to a revised vision of both the user experience, and the requirements of the supporting system.